blaenk/site/content/notes/python.md

 ## Variables

-Variables or other references have no intrinsic type, but rather the object to which a reference is bound has a type; a given reference may bound to objects of various types.
+Variables or other references have no intrinsic type, but rather the object to which a reference is bound has a type; a given reference may bind to objects of various types.

 A global variable is an attribute of a module object.
 A local variable is local to a function.